mlrun/katacoda-scenarios/quick-start/kubernetes_cluster.md

 # Kubernetes cluster

-Ensure your Kubernetes cluster, created by Katacoda, has successfully started and ready to use.
+To spin up your cluster, click on:

+`launch.sh`{{execute}}

+A wait a few seconds, to allow Katacoda, create your Kubernetes cluster.

-*kubectl*, the Kubernetes command-line tool, is available throughout the terminal screen, e.g.:
+Next thing, is running *kubectl*, the Kubernetes command-line tool, which is available throughout the terminal screen, e.g.:

 `kubectl get nodes -o wide && kubectl cluster-info`{{execute}}